artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``sources``

-**DACS Rule** Record relevant information about sources consulted in establishing or revising the description.
+**DACS Rule**: Record relevant information about sources consulted in establishing or revising the description.
 (DACS 8.1.3)

 **EAD**